“Little girls are different from little boys: they’re made of sugar and spice and scar for life.”

-I will say, reviewers who are annoyed by the abundance of thriller tropes have a point, just like the past/present thing.
+Reviewers who were annoyed by the abundance of thriller tropes have a point.
 I would have found every last gimmick utterly ridiculous if the writing hadn’t also been so spot on with its prose and characters and pacing.
-I was so thoroughly captivated I didn’t have time to consider the abundance of ridiculousness that was happening to one person over the course of only a few days.
+I was so thoroughly captivated, I didn’t have time to consider the abundance of ridiculousness that was happening to one person over the course of only a few days.

 To add to the confusion, chapters of diary entries from decades passed were included between the two timelines.
-They served a purpose to the overall story, but there was something about the addition of the diary that felt decidedly extra.
+They served a purpose to the overall story, but between that and the character Jo, these elements ended up feeling decidedly extra and I could have do without them.

-Though there is a lot going on in terms of plot – like a lot – I felt as though the author juggled the twist elements with precision and a clear view of where she was taking us and why.
-Though I could have done without Jo.
-She was an element that didn’t really serve a purpose to the plot other than to be another thriller trope addition.
-I think she was meant to up the “unreliable” factor for the narrator, but she was hardly given enough page time to be worth her space in the plot.
+Though there is a lot going on in terms of plot – like a lot – the author juggled the twist elements with precision and a clear view of where she was taking us and why.

 In the end, I feel like I’ve read a banging thriller that truly was full of twists and turns.
 And that’s not just a dust jacket blurb line.
-Shit was cray with taut characterization that was impressive considering it’s on the shorter side in page count.
+Shit was bananas with taut characterization that was impressive considering it’s on the shorter side in page count.

 I say, read this book and freefell into a story that is guaranteed to mess with your head and amp up your heartbeat.